JHL-HUST/IMGS/README.md

         - Amplitude block
         - Phase Block

-Below figure is the example of amplitude block(Left) and phase block(Right)
+The below figure is an example of the amplitude block(Left) and phase block(Right)

 ![Example of data block: 2S1](./experiments/pic/Ori.pdf)